 Gamification requires balance, thoughtful strategy, and a format that resonates with your customer base.

-Consider how to incorporate game elements in your website design and your audience will enjoy the break from the norm and want to explore what else you have to offer.
+Consider how to incorporate game elements in your website design, use the best web development languages to incorporate this design and your audience will enjoy the break from the norm and want to explore what else you have to offer.